abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

     name: http
 ```

-Then Create your new `service/http-router`
+Then, apply your new `service/http-router`:

 ```
 kubectl apply -f http-router.yaml -n abcdesktop